 According to Evidence for Homeschooling: Constitutional Analysis in Light of Social Science Research, “studies demonstrate that homeschooled students are well socialized.”

-The average overall score for the homeschooled children on communication, daily living skills, socialization, and social maturity subscales was at the 84th percentile compared to the 23rd percentile for the traditionally schooled students.
+The average overall score for the homeschooled children on communication, daily living skills, socialization, and social maturity subscales was at the 84th percentile compared to the 23rd percentile for the traditionally schooled students.”

 Another study applied a Social Skills Rating System to evaluate thirty-four pairs of homeschooled and traditionally schooled children between the ages of five and eighteen.
-The researchers found that homeschooled children achieved higher scores on this scale than conventionally educated students.”
+The researchers found that homeschooled children achieved higher scores on this scale than conventionally educated students.

 It is important to consider; however, that these are subjective questionnaires completed by children’s parents and it is difficult to determine the validity of parents’ views of their own child’s social skills.
-Also, some parents may not have opportunity to observe their child with peers his/her own age and what one family considers “well developed social skills” another may not.
+Also, some parents may not have opportunities to observe their child with peers his/her own age and what one family considers “well developed social skills” another may not.

 He actually found that, based on the checklist, non-homeschooled students had more behavior difficulties than homeschooled ones.
 However, we must account for the fact that the findings are based on Dr. Medlin’s interpretations, which, just like the parent ratings, are subjective in nature.
 Because there is no test to measure social skills, we can only go off of the subjective data of checklists, questionnaires, and observations.

 To answer the question, “What does the research say about homeschooling?”
-Studies show that homeschooled students outperform traditional students in achievement and social skills, but we must interpret this data with caution.
-Other variables play a role in these findings.
-Specifically, we don’t know that the true reason for the difference in scores is because homeschooled students are getting a richer academic experience.
-There are so many other variables likely involved, and tools used to measure social skills are subjective in nature.
+Studies show that homeschooled students often outperform traditional students in achievement and social skills, but we must interpret this data carefully by considering variables such as quality of instruction, level of resources and support, social outlets, etc .

-A parent needs to make up their own mind regarding whether or not to homeschool their child taking into account their child’s needs, their work/financial situation, time constraints, their ability to provide the child with what he/she needs academically, the current data, and their own instincts.
+A parent needs to make up their own mind regarding whether or not to homeschool their child, taking into account their child’s needs, their work/financial situation, time constraints, their ability to provide the child with what he/she needs academically, the current data, and their own instincts.